Flog your rubbish for cash

 Many of the items are in demand among crafters, who will often be willing to pay if they can't collect enough raw material themselves.
 Some are useful for gardeners and cooks too – for example, toilet roll tubes can be used as seed starter pots.

-Jam jars are very popular right now, not just for storing homemade jams and chutneys, but because of a growing trend for using them at weddings, as table decorations or to hold favours for guests.
+Jam jars are very popular, not just for storing homemade jams and chutneys, but because of a growing trend for using them at weddings, as table decorations or to hold favours for guests.

 Don't assume you can just sell any old rubbish.
 We're talking here about selling items that can still be used by someone else.